Edgeless-GNN: Unsupervised Representation Learning for Edgeless Nodes: Introduction

-Nevertheless, existing network embedding models including GNNs face inherent limitations in applications to real-world scenarios where underlying networks are acquired {\em incompletely} with some {\em edgeless nodes} whose topological information is not available, i.e., nodes having no connections~\cite{kossinets2006incomp} (see Fig. \ref{dummyfigure}).
-In real-world networks extracted from various systems, there are several sources of incompleteness for the network structure.
+Nevertheless, relatively little attention has been devoted to discovering embeddings of {\em edgeless nodes} ({\em i.e., structure-unaware nodes}) whose topological information is not available.
+This lack of topological information may occur in several real-world networks extracted from various systems.
+There are several sources of incompleteness for the network structure in real-world scenarios.
 First, in co-authorship networks, some papers may be contributed by single (or isolated) authors, creating nodes without any connections to others.
 For example, a statistical analysis showed that 15.48\% of the published papers in the field of information retrieval during the period of 2001--2008 were single-authored papers~\cite{singleauthor}.
 Second, in other real-world networks including social networks, some users may completely hide their friendships due to privacy settings specified by such users~\cite{dey2012facebook, buccafurri2015facebook}.
 As an example, a demographic analysis of Facebook users in New York City in June 2011 demonstrated that 52.6\% of the users hid the lists of Facebook friends~\cite{dey2012facebook}.
-Despite the absence of connectivity information associated with such hidden or new nodes, it would be still possible to perform downstream graph mining tasks when the {\em attribute information of nodes} (e.g., authors' biographical features and research interests) is available since such information is much easier to acquire through publicly available sources such as Google Scholar.
-Even if the analysis of networks harnessing node attributes has emerged as another research area, little attention has been paid to the embedding technique for more challenging yet practical situations in which an underlying attributed network is incomplete with edgeless nodes.
-Although there are only a few attempts (e.g., Graph2Gauss~\cite{bojchevski2017deep} and DEAL~\cite{hao2020inductive}) to solve the aforementioned problem in the context of {\em inductive} link prediction, the performance of other downstream tasks has been unexplored yet.
-Moreover, there are still potential future directions towards embedding methodology since embedding models in prior studies~\cite{bojchevski2017deep, hao2020inductive} were built upon a rather simple multi-layer perceptron (MLP).
+Despite the absence of connectivity information associated with such hidden or new nodes, it would be still possible to perform downstream graph mining tasks when the attribute information of nodes ({\it e.g.}, authors' biographical features and research interests) is available since such information is much easier to acquire through publicly available sources such as Google Scholar.